mohammedpythons/githubFinder/README.md

-# Githubfinder is an app that works with the github api to search users.
+# Githubfinder is an app that works with the github api to search GitHub profiles and see profile details.

 ## see project
 https://githubs-finder.vercel.app/